ellaampy/SpatioTemporalYield/README.md

 </figure>

 ### Data download
-The data used for the study is available here (please check back later).
+The data used for the study is available on [huggingface](https://huggingface.co/datasets/ellaampy/SpatioTemporalYield).

 ## Experiment setup
 The workflow follows the compression or transformation of spatio-temporal information into other data structures.